 The average market value of the Company's shares for purposes of calculating the dilutive effect of share options was based on quoted market prices for the period during which the options were outstanding.

-During 2016, 2,010,749 options (2015 - 2,557,000) were excluded from the diluted weighted average per share calculation as they were anti-dilutive.
+For the year ended December 31, 2017, 767,000 options (year-ended December 31, 2016 - 2,010,749) were excluded from the diluted weighted average per share calculation as they were anti-dilutive.

 16. RESEARCH AND DEVELOPMENT COSTS